learnlatex/learnlatex.github.io/en/lesson-8.md

 ## Adding Lines

-A word of advice prior to introducing lines: Lines should be used really sparsely in tables, especially vertical ones often look unprofessionally.
+A word of advice prior to introducing lines: Lines should be used really sparsely in tables, especially vertical ones often look unprofessional.

 Nevertheless LaTeX got you covered if you need vertical lines.
 Those are part of the column specification and hence should go into the preamble.
 To add a line